-WaterNSW has issued a red alert for the Great Darling Anabranch (Silver City Highway).
+WaterNSW has issued red alerts for the Great Darling Anabranch (Silver City Highway) and Lake Menindee.
 The Edward Wakool system also has multiple amber and green alerts in place.
 Numerous BGA amber and green alerts apply to the River Murray between Lake Hume and the SA border, and additional alerts are current across the Menindee Lakes and the lower Darling.
 Further details of the current NSW alert locations can be found on the [WaterNSW website - Algae Alerts page](#).

-Victoria's Goulburn-Murray Water has issued recreational BGA warnings for Hepburns Lagoon, Torrumberry Irrigation Area - No. 1 Channel - downstream of Greens Road, Gum Lagoon in the Torrumberry Irrigation Area and Murray Valley Irrigation Area No. 4 Channel downstream of Naring Road including at the 6/4 Channel.
+Victoria's Goulburn-Murray Water has issued recreational BGA warnings for Tullaroop Reservoir, Hepburns Lagoon and Gum Lagoon in the Torrumbarry Irrigation Area.
 Details of the current VIC alert locations can be found on the [Blue-Green Algae Warnings - Goulburn Murray Water](#) page.